pingcap/docs-cn/data-type-string.md

 ### `TEXT` type

 `TEXT` is a string of variable-length.
-M represents the maximum column length in characters, ranging from 0 to 65,535.
-The maximum row length and the character set being used determine the `TEXT` length.
+The maximum column length is 65,535 bytes.
+The optional M argument is in characters and is used to automatically select the fittest type of a `TEXT` column.
+For example `TEXT(60)` will yield a `TINYTEXT` data type that can hold up to 255 bytes, which fits a 60-character UTF-8 string that has up to 4 bytes per character (4×60=240).
+Using the M argument is not recommended.

 ```sql
 TEXT[(M)] [CHARACTER SET charset_name] [COLLATE collation_name]